Cost of Living by Year: What the Averages Hide (2026)

 Atlanta Fed Wage Growth Tracker minus BLS CPI-U YoY.
 Positive = wages ahead; negative = wages behind.

 This gap explains why consumer sentiment remains depressed even as headline inflation falls.
-It also explains why the ADI's Buffer Depletion component — which tracks whether households are burning through savings — continues to worsen even as the Fed's preferred inflation measures approach target.
-The savings rate has fallen to 3.6%, the lowest since 2007 — and hardship withdrawals have tripled.
+It also explains why the ADI's Safety Net & Buffer domain — which tracks whether households are burning through savings — continues to worsen even as the Fed's preferred inflation measures approach target.
+The savings rate sits at 2.6%, well below the pre-pandemic baseline — and hardship withdrawals have tripled.

 Bureau of Labor Statistics CPI